There are two seemingly contradicting realities of “conscious consumerism”:

 Likewise, if you decide to buy the latest Nikes, your neighbors (your social circle in this case) are more likely to make comparable purchases.

-So, whether or not you think the purchase you’re making or sustainable lifestyle change you’re considering is worthwhile, consider how it can influence others around you.
+So, whether or not you think the purchase you’re making or the sustainable lifestyle change you’re considering is worthwhile, consider how it can influence others around you.

 Of course, the concept of conscious consumerism isn’t perfect.
 You can’t always make the perfect decision.
 It might be difficult to even know!